 dozen towns all over Iraq that were built for one man.
 Drive down the

-and out into the countryside 5 miles away (I have) and see a family of
+and out into the countryside 5 miles away (I have) and s

 10 living in a mud hut herding two dozen sheep, Then tell me why you